StudyFrenchSpanish

 Entrance Test

-Since there is no centralized test; thus, you have to appear for a university test separately.
+Since there is no centralized test, you must appear separately for a university test.

 They shortlist the candidates for entrance or interview based on their previous academic credentials.

-Thus, having outstanding academic accomplishments allows you to pass the entrance examination.
-Sometimes, this also helps you to skip the written test and appear for the interview directly.
+Thus, outstanding academic accomplishments allow you to pass the entrance examination.
+Sometimes, this also helps you skip the written test and appear for the interview directly.

 Dates

-Although the academic session to these programs begins in July or August every year, the admission procedure starts in February to April.
+Although the academic session for these programs begins in July or August every year, the admission procedure starts in February to April.

-Also, remember that the Ph.D. entrance dates in India might differ university-wise.
+Also, remember that the Ph.D. entrance dates in India might differ from university to university.

 First, candidates can register online on the official website by submitting the form and application fee.